ITRS-Group/system-addons-plugins-op5-check_vmware_api/README.md

+# This plugin is "Deprecated"

+This plugin is deprecated and is unlikely to see any further development.
+The following fork might be of interest: https://github.com/BaldMansMojo/check_vmware_esx/

 # Welcome to check VMware API
 Check VMware API is a plugin developed by op5 to primarily be used with op5 Monitor, but can also be used in Naemon or Nagios installations, to monitor